zahlenhelfer/marp-terraform-course/PITCHME.md

 ---

-# use Variables on the Command Line
+# use Variables on the Commandline

 To specify individual variables on the command line, use the `-var` option when running the terraform plan and terraform apply commands: